oldtools/anattaGen/README.md

 Ideally, anattaGen can run entirely in userspace, however many games require administrator access where user-level hardware is unavailable or unreliable.

 ![AsAdmin](site/img/runas.png)
-ult profile-name eg: game-name/_#.gamecontroller.amgp, and other "player#" monikers.)
+ult profile-name eg: game-name/_#.gamecontroller.amgp, and other player# monikers.)

 # W.I.P/To Do